Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Discussion

-In this work, we used a large, experimentally derived thermoelectric dataset to revisit the phonon-glass electron-crystal (PGEC) concept from a quantitative, data-driven perspective by examining the lattice-to-total thermal conductivity ratio \( \kappa_\mathrm{L}/\kappa \) across tens of thousands of measurements.
-We showed that high-\( ZT \) materials tend to have not only low $\kappa$ but also cluster around \( \kappa_\mathrm{L}/\kappa \approx 0.5 \), indicating that an approximately equal partition of thermal transport between phonons and charge carriers is a semi-quantitative signature of the PGEC regime.
-This trend is seen not only in the full dataset but is also validated within two representative thermoelectric families, CoSb$_3$ and GeTe.
+In this work, we used a massive, experimentally derived thermoelectric dataset to reconceptualize the phonon-glass electron-crystal (PGEC) concept from a qualitative ideal into a quantitative, data-driven design rule.
+By systematically evaluating the lattice-to-total thermal conductivity ratio \( \kappa_\mathrm{L}/\kappa \) across tens of thousands of measurements, we demonstrated that high-\( ZT \) materials not only reside in the low $\kappa$ regime, but also cluster around \( \kappa_\mathrm{L}/\kappa \approx 0.5 \).
+This insightful observation establishes that an approximately equal partition of thermal transport between phonons and charge carriers serves as a semi-quantitative signature of the PGEC regime---a universal trend rigorously validated across two representative thermoelectric families, CoSb$_3$ and GeTe.

-Guided by these observations, we developed two composition- and temperature-based machine learning models to predict \( \kappa_\mathrm{L} \) and \( \kappa_\mathrm{e} \), enabling direct evaluation of both \( \kappa \) and \( \kappa_\mathrm{L}/\kappa \) in high-throughput screening.
+Guided by this insight, we deployed two composition- and temperature-based machine learning models to decouple $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$, enabling the simultaneous evaluation of both $\kappa$ and \( \kappa_\mathrm{L}/\kappa \) in high-throughput screening.
 Subsequent SHAP analysis of both models provided chemically intuitive guidelines for element selection that balance electrical and phonon transport, linking specific compositional motifs to soft lattices and delocalized electron density.

-Finally, we demonstrated that the trained models are predictive for a set of recently reported and underexplored compounds.
-They not only reproduce measured thermal conductivities and \( \kappa_\mathrm{L}/\kappa \) but also suggest concrete optimization routes, such as specific doping or alloying elements, to tune \( \kappa_\mathrm{L}/\kappa \) toward the PGEC target of 0.5.
-Overall, this work establishes \( \kappa_\mathrm{L}/\kappa \) as a practical PGEC descriptor and incorporates it within a data-driven screening framework that provides interpretable chemical design rules, helping bridge the gap between thermoelectric materials discovery and performance optimization.
+We then successfully validated the framework's general predictive fidelity on a set of recently reported, underexplored compounds.
+Finally, using AgBiS$_2$ as a case study, we highlight how the two metrics, $\kappa$ and the PGEC descriptor \( \kappa_\mathrm{L}/\kappa \), can be leveraged in a data-driven framework to go beyond static material screening and provide reasonable optimization routes to tune \( \kappa_\mathrm{L}/\kappa \) toward the PGEC target of 0.5 for improved thermoelectric performance.
+Our approach bridges the critical gap between computational screening and experimental realization, ultimately laying a robust, AI-accelerated foundation for the next generation of rational thermoelectric materials design.